juxor/afaq/markdown/secI4.md

 However, there is a deeper point to be made here about consumerism.
 Capitalism is based on hierarchy, not liberty.
-This leads to a weakening of individuality as well as a lose of self-identity and sense of community.
+This leads to a weakening of individuality as well as a loss of self-identity and sense of community.
 Both these senses are a deep human need and consumerism is often a means by which people overcome their alienation from their selves and others (religion, ideology and drugs are other means of escape).
 Therefore the consumption within capitalism